Mariners vs. Pirates Player Props Betting Odds

-Player props are listed for Ty France and Bryan Reynolds, among others, when the Seattle Mariners host the Pittsburgh Pirates at T-Mobile Park on Saturday at 4:10 PM ET.
+Player props are available for Ty France and Bryan Reynolds, among others, when the Seattle Mariners host the Pittsburgh Pirates at T-Mobile Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!